VidSaga startup story so far… (last edited on July’2019)

 So with above identified challenges and insights, we started looking for solutions.

-After much research and brainstorming, we created a solution which solves all the above problems – VidSaga.com. – A global market place for Organizations to hire Video creators.
+After some research and brainstorming, we created a solution which could solve all the above problems – A global B2B market place with decision making tools and expert guidance – Vidsaga.com

 Closing Thoughts: ‘In Entrepreneurship – Product is Entrepreneur’